Adroiti/docs-for-code-review-tools/tfsec/aws-elastic-service-enable-domain-encryption.md

-Pattern: Elasticsearch domain isn't encrypted at rest
+Pattern: Disabled domain encryption for AWS Elasticsearch

 Issue: -

 ## Description

-You should ensure your Elasticsearch data is encrypted at rest to help prevent sensitive information from being read by unauthorised users.
+You should ensure your Elasticsearch data is encrypted at rest to help prevent sensitive information from being read by unauthorized users.

-**Resolution**: Enable ElasticSearch domain encryption.
+**Resolution**: Enable Elasticsearch domain encryption.

 ## Examples